raspberrypi/documentation/configuration/config-txt/overclocking.md

 Whilst hitting the temperature limit is not harmful to the SoC, it will cause CPU throttling.
 A heatsink can help to control the core temperature and therefore performance.
 This is especially useful if the Pi is running inside a case.
 Airflow over the heatsink will make cooling more efficient.
 A suitable heatsink is the self-adhesive BGA (ball-grid-array) 14x14x10 mm heatsink, available from [RS Components](http://uk.rs-online.com/web/p/heatsinks/6744756/).

 With firmware from 12th September 2016 or later, when the core temperature is between 80'C and 85'C, a warning icon showing a red half-filled thermometer will be displayed, and the ARM cores will be throttled back.
-If the temperature exceeds 85'C, an icon showing a fully-filled thermometer will be displayed, and both the ARM cores and the GPU will be throttled back.
+If the temperature exceeds 85'C, an icon showing a fully filled thermometer will be displayed, and both the ARM cores and the GPU will be throttled back.

-See the page on [warning icons](../warning-icons.md) for more details
+See the page on [warning icons](../warning-icons.md) for more details.

 ### Monitoring voltage